 For more details, see ESP32 Technical Reference Manual [PDF].

 If using 1-bit SD mode or SPI mode, disconnect the DAT2 pin and make sure it is pulled high.
 For this, do one the following:

 Leave the host's DAT2 floating and directly connect the slave's DAT2 to VDD.

 For a slave device, build a firmware with the option

 SDIO_SLAVE_FLAG_DAT2_DISABLEDand re-flash your device.
-This option will help avoid slave detecting on the DAT2 line.
-Note that 4-bit SD mode will no longer be supported by the standard Card Common Control Register (CCCR); however, the host will not be aware of that.
-The use of 4-bit SD mode will have to be disabled on the host’s side.
+This option helps avoid slave detecting on the DAT2 line.
+Note that 4-bit SD mode is no longer supported by the standard Card Common Control Register (CCCR); however, the host is not aware of that.
+The use of 4-bit SD mode has to be disabled on the host's side.

 Your module is compatible with the SDIO protocol.
 Just connect GPIO12 to VDD via a 10 kOhm resistor.

 When the GPIO2 pin is pulled high in accordance with the SD pull-up requirements, you cannot enter Download mode because GPIO2 is a bootstrapping pin which in this case must be pulled low.

 For boards that require shorting the GPIO0 and GPIO2 pins with a jumper, put the jumper in place, and the auto-reset circuit pulls GPIO2 low along with GPIO0 before entering Download mode.